cw-vista/cw-vista/README.md

       each time step.

-    * `ranges` (*required*): This field is a list, and each element of the list presents a subspace of the parameter space in frequency, spindown, and (if appropriate) binary orbital parameters.
+    * `ranges` (*required*): This field is a list, and each element of the list presents a subspace of the parameter space in frequency, spin-down, and (if appropriate) binary orbital parameters.
 Each subspace of the parameter space must be representable by simple minimum/maximum ranges in each parameter; for more complicated parameter space, average/representative